FabrizioBrancati/BFKit-Swift/README.md

 Changelog
 =========
-To see what has changed in recent version of BFKit Swift, see the **[CHANGELOG](https://github.com/FabrizioBrancati/BFKit-Swift/blob/master/CHANGELOG.md)**.
+To see what has changed in recent version of BFKit Swift, see the **[CHANGELOG.md](https://github.com/FabrizioBrancati/BFKit-Swift/blob/master/CHANGELOG.md)** file.

 Demo
 ====